TritonDataCenter/rfd/rfd/0096/README.md

 `pthread_getname_np()` if passed a NULL buffer.
 This is somewhat inconsistent with other functions, for example `read(2)` is documented as returning `EFAULT` if given an invalid address (which NULL presumably is).
-Solaris also silently truncates names greater than it's max (32), while Linux returns `ERANGE`.
+Solaris also silently truncates names greater than its max (32), while Linux returns `ERANGE`.
 The Linux approach seems better here.

 None of the implementations place any apparent restrictions on reading this